-If you are pregnant or have hypertension, a heart condition, or any other pertinent medical history, inform your instructor at the beginning of class and ask if you should take any precautions.
+If you are pregnant or have high blood pressure, a heart condition, or any other pertinent medical history, inform your instructor at the beginning of class and ask if you should take any precautions.
 Make sure your doctor knows what activities you are involved in, including yoga.

 Many yoga classes are conducted in rooms heated to 100 degrees or more.
 Hot yoga can be a wonderful, sweaty, challenging experience, but it can also pose risks beyond those of regular yoga.

 Hot yoga may be too intense for those with health conditions, so check with your doctor to see if hot yoga is right for you.
 However, even if you are perfectly healthy, be wary.
 You should begin practicing hot yoga carefully so that your body can get used to the hot environment.
 Limit your first session to 10-15 minutes and gradually increase.
 You will be sweating quite a bit, so drink plenty of water before, during, and after class to avoid dehydration.

 Make sure that the room in which you practice is clean and well-kept to prevent spread of illnesses.

 Even in non-heated rooms, shared mats—especially those that are not cleaned and replaced regularly—could have bacterial contamination.
 Consider purchasing a mat of your own.

 Yoga provides a great workout, as well as a means for relaxation.
 It also offers therapeutic value for many disorders.
 It is a good workout for most people, just be sure you take the necessary precautions before heading into lotus.

 American Council on Exercise